 The stock market goes up and goes down.
+Think YOYO.

-When it goes up the financial planners and the stockbrokers tell us how much money we have made and how great the market is.
-The economy is fine and everything will be just perfect….rosy, sunny days lay ahead for all of us.
+When it goes up the financial planners, and the stockbrokers tell us how much money we have made and how great the market is.
+The economy is fine, and everything will be just perfect….rosy, sunny days lay ahead for all of us.
 Right?

-What happens when the reverse occurs and the market declines?
+What happens when the reverse occurs, and the market declines?
 How about we use a phrase that is greater than decline?
 How about crashing since that is what is happening now?
 What do the brokers and financial planners who have sold us these great equities say now?

 Paper losses are not real losses, are they?
 But what if these funds are important?
 What if your financial future is dependent on this not-real money becoming real?
 Is your life affected by paper losses?

 Paper losses are not part of my life or my business.
-Guarantees that at anytime can be accessed for real value without the fear of loss.
+Guarantees that at any time can be accessed for real value without the fear of loss.
 That is my world — safety and security.
 I am not sure how I would ever explain to my client that their losses were only paper losses when I know how much they are counting on these funds.

 Annuities provide this safety.